on1force/funsdk/README.md

 const buyAmount = Bigint(1 * LAMPORTS_PER_SOL);

 /**
+ * If insufficient SOL is provided, the function will throw an error
+ * If the token bonding curve account is not found, the function will throw an error
+ *
  * Same return value as before
- *
- * this will return Error if the token bonding curve account
- * is not found
  * **/
 const buyInstruct = await fun.compileBuyInstruction({
     trader: creator.publicKey,